pulasthi-developer/ReadmeGIT/README.md

 * Handle requests related to API.

 ##### View:
 * User interface developed as separate app by using Vue.js.
-Get data from API and request data from API
+Get data from API and request data from API.

 ## Data Flow
 1. IoT devices transmit live location data every minute.